-As of the year ended December 31, 2020, the Company has cash and cash equivalents of \$91 million and cash inflow from operations of \$28 million.
-Prior to the year ended December 31, 2020, the Company has incurred net losses, utilized cash in operations since inception, and has an accumulated deficit of \$347 million as of December 31, 2020.
+As of and for the year ended December 31, 2021, the Company has cash and cash equivalents of \$79.7 million, generated positive income of \$25.9 million, and positive operating cash inflows.
+However, the Company has a history of losses, and has an accumulated deficit of \$322.1 million as of December 31, 2021.
 The Company has cash available on hand and management believes its existing capital resources will be sufficient to support the Company's operations and meet its obligations as they come due within one year from the date these consolidated financial statements are issued.